-• The Peace Pipeline system ("Peace Pipeline"), which includes approximately 4,300 km of pipelines, including gathering laterals, that transport ethane mix (C2+), propane mix (C3+), crude oil and condensate from northwestern Alberta to Edmonton, Alberta and to Fort Saskatchewan, Alberta.

-Pembina continues to experience growing customer demand for transportation services to support development of the Montney, Duvernay and other resource plays and is currently undertaking an additional intra-Alberta expansion of the Peace Pipeline system.
-The Phase VIII Peace Pipeline expansion ("Phase VIII Expansion"), which includes 10-inch and 16-inch pipelines in the Gordondale to La Glace corridor, as well as six new pump stations or terminal upgrades located between Gordondale and Fox Creek, will add approximately 235,000 bpd of incremental capacity between Gordondale, Alberta and La Glace, Alberta, as well as approximately 65,000 bpd of capacity between La Glace, Alberta and the Namao hub near Edmonton, Alberta.
-The project has a revised estimated cost of approximately \$430 million (original budget of \$530 million), with an expected in-service date in the second quarter of 2024.
-Once the Phase VIII Expansion is complete, Pembina will have largely completed its objective to achieve segregated liquids transportation service for ethane-plus, propane-plus, crude oil and condensate across multiple pipeline systems between Gordondale, Alberta and the Edmonton, Alberta area.
-The current total capacity of the Peace Pipeline and Northern Pipeline is approximately 1.1 mmbpd.
-As well, Pembina continues to have the ability to add approximately 200 mbpd of capacity to its market delivery pipelines from Fox Creek, Alberta to Namao, Alberta through the relatively low-cost addition of pump stations on these mainlines.

-- The Northern Pipeline system ("Northern Pipeline"), which includes approximately 700 km of pipelines, including gathering laterals, that transport NGL from Belloy, Alberta to Fort Saskatchewan, Alberta. - The Drayton Valley Pipeline system ("Drayton Valley Pipeline"), which includes approximately 1,100 km of pipelines, including gathering laterals, with a capacity of 145 mbpd, that transport crude oil and condensate from the area southwest of Edmonton, Alberta to Edmonton, Alberta. - The NEBC Pipeline system ("NEBC Pipeline"), which includes approximately 395 km of pipelines, including gathering laterals, that transport NGL, crude oil and condensate from northeastern British Columbia to Taylor, British Columbia.
+- The Peace Pipeline system ("Peace Pipeline"), which includes approximately 4,550 km of pipelines, including gathering laterals, that transport ethane mix (C2+), propane mix (C3+), crude oil and condensate from northwestern Alberta to Edmonton, Alberta and to Fort Saskatchewan, Alberta. - The Phase VIII Peace Pipeline expansion ("Phase VIII Expansion") was brought into service during the second quarter of 2024.
+In 2013, Pembina announced the Peace Pipeline Phase III expansion from Fox Creek, Alberta to Namao, Alberta, which was completed in 2017, followed by several upstream expansions (Phases IV, V, VI, VII, VIII and IX).
+Executed over more than 10 years and totaling more than \$4 billion, the scaled intra-Alberta expansion of the Peace Pipeline system was driven by growing customer demand for transportation services to support development in the WCSB, including the Montney, Duvernay, and other resource plays.
+With the completion of the Phase VIII Expansion, Pembina has largely completed its objective to achieve unequaled segregated liquids transportation service for ethane-plus, propane-plus, crude oil, and condensate across multiple pipeline systems between Gordondale, Alberta and the Edmonton, Alberta area - The Northern Pipeline system ("Northern Pipeline"), which includes approximately 675 km of pipelines, including gathering laterals, that transport NGL from Belloy, Alberta to Fort Saskatchewan, Alberta. - The current total capacity of the Peace Pipeline and Northern Pipeline is approximately 1.1 mmbpd.
+As well, Pembina continues to have the ability to add approximately 200 mbpd of capacity to its market delivery pipelines from Fox Creek, Alberta to Namao, Alberta through the relatively low-cost addition of pump stations on these mainlines. - The Drayton Valley Pipeline system ("Drayton Valley Pipeline"), which includes approximately 1,100 km of pipelines, including gathering laterals, with a capacity of 145 mbpd, that transport crude oil and condensate from the area southwest of Edmonton, Alberta to Edmonton, Alberta. - The NEBC Pipeline system ("NEBC Pipeline"), which includes approximately 390 km of pipelines, including gathering laterals, that transport NGL, crude oil and condensate from northeastern British Columbia to Taylor, British Columbia. - Pembina continues to experience growing customer demand in northeastern British Columbia and recently completed an infrastructure expansion ("NEBC MPS Expansion") to fulfill customer demand from Montney producers in northeastern British Columbia for the transportation and fractionation of liquids.
+The NEBC MPS Expansion includes terminal upgrades, additional operational storage, and a new mid-point pump station, which support approximately 40 mbpd of incremental capacity on the NEBC Pipeline.
+The NEBC MPS Expansion was completed on time and under budget in the fourth quarter of 2024.

-Pembina continues to experience growing customer demand in northeastern British Columbia and is currently undertaking an infrastructure expansion ("NEBC MPS Expansion") to fulfill customer demand from Montney producers in northeastern British Columbia for the transportation and fractionation of liquids.
-The NEBC MPS Expansion includes terminal upgrades, additional operational storage, and a new mid-point pump station, which will support approximately 40,000 bpd of incremental capacity on the NEBC Pipeline.
-The NEBC MPS Expansion is expected to cost approximately \$90 million and is expected to be in-service in the fourth quarter of 2024.
-Additionally, Pembina continues to evaluate further expansions to support volume growth in northeastern British Columbia, including new pipelines and terminal upgrades on the NEBC Pipeline and downstream systems between Taylor, British Columbia and Gordondale, Alberta.
-In 2023, Pembina filed its project notification with the CER in respect of the interprovincial portion of these expansions.
+Additionally, Pembina continues to evaluate further expansions to support volume growth in the Montney formation that spans northeastern British Columbia and northwestern Alberta, including new pipelines and terminal upgrades on the NEBC Pipeline and downstream systems between Taylor, British Columbia and Gordondale, Alberta.
+In 2024, Pouce Coupé Pipe Line Ltd., a subsidiary of Pembina, filed its project application with the CER in respect of the Taylor to Gordondale Project, which has entered the assessment phase of the CER's regulatory process.